 Welcome to Tsechen Namdrol Ling in Santa Fe

-His Holiness’ Greeting of Peace, Health & Prosperity to You
+His Holiness Sends Greetings of Peace, Health & Prosperity to You for 2018

 Tsechen Namdrol Ling is the Newest Sakya Center